mx-99/odin-recipes/README.md

 # odin-recipes
-This repo is for  odin-recipes project  in the html section in foundation
+This project is intended to build a simple html and css recipe web Todo
+*link css
+*Link pages
+*odered and unodered list
+*Add images
+*style with css